SilviaSaverino/readersangle-Front-end/README.md

 - 2. Updated the related name in my reviewLike model from 'likes' to 'reviewlike'.

 ![screenshot of the reviewlike model edited](./readme_assets/reviewcountBuginfo.png)
+---
+Another known bug occurs when users attempt to edit their own posts.
+Specifically, while on the editing page, users are required to re-enter their author information and select the genre once again.
+Failure to do so will prevent the posts from being saved.
+However, if users follow this procedure, the functionality works fine.

 ## Deployment: